martin12333/marti-onedrive/Dokumenty/vitamins and minerals rda for older male.f8.md

-question:
+## question

-what is the biological half-life of vitamin C in the human body? what is the biological half-life of vitamins B in the human body?
+what is the biological half-life of vitamin C in the human body? what is the biological half-life of vitamin B6 in the human body? what is the *biological* half-life of magnesium in the human body?

+// not radioactive half-life

+Does magnesium make you pee a lot? site:www.reddit.com